scalar-labs/scalardb/docs/schema-loader-import.md

 }
 ```

 The import table schema consists of a namespace name, a table name, and a `transaction` field.
 The `transaction` field indicates whether the table will be imported for transactions or not.
 If you set the `transaction` field to `true` or don't specify the `transaction` field, this tool creates a table with transaction metadata if needed.
-If you set the `transaction` field to `false`, this tool imports a table without adding transaction metadata (that is, for a table with [Storage API](storage-abstraction.md)).
+If you set the `transaction` field to `false`, this tool imports a table without adding transaction metadata (that is, for a table using the [Storage API](storage-abstraction.md)).

 ## Data-type mapping from JDBC databases to ScalarDB

 The following table shows the supported data types in each JDBC database and their mapping to the ScalarDB data types.
-Select your database and check if your existing tables are importable or not.
+Select your database and check if your existing tables can be imported.

 <div id="tabset-1">
 <div class="tab">